-Deposit requirements represent the money required to execute an investment strategy in a margin account.
-Investors are subject to Regulation T and FINRA requirements when borrowing money from their broker-dealer.
+Deposit requirements are the funds you must provide to carry out an investment strategy in a margin account.
+When you borrow money from a broker-dealer, you’re subject to both Regulation T and FINRA requirements.

-FINRA requires a margin equity (ownership) level of $2,000 to make use of margin loans.
-Applicable margin regulations require a deposit of the greater of their Regulation T and FINRA requirements.
-Let’s go through an example to understand this concept better.
+FINRA requires a minimum margin equity (ownership) level of $2,000 to use margin loans.
+In practice, the required deposit is the greater of the Regulation T requirement and the FINRA requirement.

 An investor opens a new margin account and subsequently executes a purchase of 100 shares of ABC stock at $30.
 What is their deposit requirement?